thyagopereira/thyagopereira/README.md

 - Math, physics and problem-solving in general.
 - Biology, living beings in general have extremely interesting behaviors and strategies.
 Understanding these behaviors gives us a new perspective on how to solve our own challenges.

-### Currently learning
+### Currently
-- I'm currently working on a thesis on automated code generation.
+- Working on a thesis on automated code generation.
 - A nutritional tracking app.

 ### Readings